Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 Household items that are broken or worn-out, we replace.

-And yet, in almost every home, there are useless things that sit in the corner, under the stairs, under the bed, in the roof-space or garage.
-They occupy space until ‘a decision’ is made about what to do with them.
+And yet, in almost every home, there are many useless things sitting in the corner, under the stairs, under the bed, in the roof-space or garage.
+They will occupy that space until ‘a decision’ is made about what to do with them.
+Or not.

 Alongside the spanking new (and the not-so-new) how many homes still have CD’s, DVD’s and videos lurking in a drawer– with no device to play them?
 A tape cassette a floppy disk?